 Image 4: Photo of Hamantaschen by Mama Lisa

 Image 5: Puran Poli by GaneshDatta at English Wikipedia, CC BY 3.0.

 This article was posted on Tuesday, February 23rd, 2021 at 7:52 pm and is filed under Countries & Cultures, Holidays Around the World, Israel, Mama Lisa, Purim, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply